Solar Panel Cost per Square Foot: How Much Will Solar Cost For Your Home? | Solar.com

 You’ll notice that there isn’t a great correlation between home size and cost.
 That’s because home size isn’t the best indicator of how many solar panels you need and how much they cost.
 Electricity consumption, sun exposure, and local incentives have a much greater impact on the cost of solar.

-So, if you have two EVs and all electric appliances in a 1,500 square foot house, it’s likely you’d need a larger solar system than someone with all gas cars and appliances in a 2,500 square foot house.
+So, if you have two EVs and all electric appliances in a 1,500 square foot house, you’ll likely need a larger solar system than someone with all gas cars and appliances in a 2,500 square foot house.

 And while the 30% solar tax credit is available nationwide, some states (especially New York, New Jersey, and Massachusetts) have additional incentives that can substantially reduce the cost of solar and/or battery systems.